 What to do if you have been assaulted.

-YCC’s trauma informed case management team can provide information and referrals to other programs that can also be of assistance.
+YCC’s trauma-informed case management team can provide information and referrals to other programs that can provide additional assistance.
 Advocates are also available to respond on scene to forensic exams.
 All services are free and confidential.
-YCC Family Crisis Center does not discriminate in the delivery of services or benefits based on race, color, national origin, religion, sex, disability, age, sexual orientation or gender identity.
+YCC Family Crisis Center does not discriminate in the delivery of services or benefits based on race, color, national origin, religion, sex, disability, age, sexual orientation, or gender identity.

 Remember that what happened is not your fault.